RDycore/RDycore/docs/developer/mesh.md

   10, 6, 14 ;
 ```

-Each sideset is defined via two data fields:
+Each edge sideset is defined via two data fields:

 - `elem_ss<ID>`: Corresponds to the cell (or element) ID
 - `side_ss<ID>`: Correponds to the edge sideset

-The five edge sets for the above mesh are defined as
+The five edge sidesets for the above mesh are defined as

 ```text
  # right boundary